teixeira-fernando/EcommerceApp/README.md

 The docker-compose file contains the pre-requisites to run the application: MongoDB and Kafka

-It's also neccessary to generate some depencies jars from the modules:
+It's also necessary to generate some dependencies jars from the modules:

 ```
 mvn clean install